');

 About Brooklyn, OH

-Brooklyn is a mid-sized city in Ohio with a population of 11,203 residents.
-The median household income is $69,535 per year, which is near the national average.
-The median age in Brooklyn is 46.1 years.
+Brooklyn is a mid-sized city located in Ohio with a population of 11,203 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,535 per year, which is 7% below the national median of $75,149.
+The median age of 46.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Brooklyn, OH